Sue Verizon in small claims court

 Can I sue Verizon for breach of contract?

 You can sue Verizon for breach of contract in small claims court.
 Keep in mind that you will need a substantial amount of evidence to support your claim.
 Some examples of evidence are: a copy of your contract(s) with Verizon Wireless, phone logs with Verizon, and billing statements.
-Without any proof that Verizon breached your contract, you’re chance at winning your claim in small claims court is slim.
+Without any proof that Verizon breached your contract, your chance at winning your claim in small claims court is slim.

 However, if you want to make sure you have all the evidence you need, you can use DoNotPay to help guide you through your claim against Verizon.
 While DoNotPay writes your demand letter and helps you fill out court orders, you can focus on gathering as much proof of breach of contract as possible.